ONAP for Network Orchestration and Automation Training Course

 The training can be contracted to 2 days, focusing on core aspects relevant for the customer.
 The training can be also extended regarding administrative, design, networking and/or troubleshooting topics concerning OpenStack deployments.
 It is possible to describe other underlying SDN solutions like Linux Bridge or OvS.

-21 HoursThis instructor-led, live training in Taiwan (online or onsite) is designed for networking engineers and developers who wish to configure, execute, and manage programmable networking resources using P4.
+28 HoursThis instructor-led live training in Taiwan (online or on-site) is designed for system administrators, network engineers, and developers who wish to install, configure, and manage controllers, applications, and networking devices under an SDN framework.